Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 ## v2.1.0-beta.1 (2022-03-04)
 ## New Features:
-- Dominant Speaker Feature: Dominant speakers for a call is an extended feature that allows you to obtain a list of the active speakers in the call.
-The dominant speakers for a call change dinamically according to their participation in the call.
+- Dominant Speaker Feature: Dominant speakers is an extended feature that allows you to obtain a list of the active speakers in the call.
+The dominant speakers list can change dynamically according to the activity of the participants on the call.

 ### Bug Fixes
 - Fixing crash when a CallAgentOptions was created before the CallClient object